KEPCO E&C

 KEPCO E&C (full name: KEPCO Engineering & Construction Company, INC., formerly: KOPEC) is a power plant design and engineering company in South Korea.
 It was established in 1975 as a public enterprise.
 KEPCO E&C engages in designing, engineering, and constructing nuclear and fossil power plants.
 The company operates as a subsidiary of Korea Electric Power Corporation (KEPCO).

 KEPCO E&C is providing total integrated Engineering, procurement and construction (EPC) services.
 It has designed and built a total of 14 nuclear power plants using their own technology, including the development of APR-1400 next-generation nuclear power plant.
 The company has also designed and built over 40 coal power plants and combined cycle & cogeneration plants.
 In 2006, KEPCO E&C won the 'Be award', Plant:Multidiscipline Engineering, for the Shin-Kori Nuclear Power Plant in Korea.

 KEPCO E&C became the world's first business to develop the low-temperature DeNOx catalyst.

+In January 2024, KEPCO signed a MOU with Lloyd’s Register, Zodiac Maritime, and KSOE to design and build nuclear powered bulk carriers and container ships.